satoshi-anonymoto/pleb-miners/immersion_cooling/README.md

 ## Containers
 Remember that the cooling oil is the most expensive part of the system.
 Do not cut corners on a container that may end up leaking your oil!

 There are a few DIY options listed to build your own container.
-Unless you can find the perfect pre-made container that checks off all the boxes
+A custom build is the best way to minimize wasted volume in your container and therefore minimize the amount of oil required.

 ### Fish tanks
 Have been used for quick, short-term experiments and in some plebs' main setups.
 Some concerns about the durability of corner joins holding up to the hot oil over time but [at least one report](https://t.me/ImmersionCoolingTechnologyTalk/16504) of the silicon edge seals being compatible with BitCool.

 ### Off-the-shelf metal containers
 Huge array of possibilities here.
 Steel or alumninum [don't have any issues](https://t.me/ImmersionCoolingTechnologyTalk/16524) interacting with the cooling oil.
 Again take care to pay attention to any seams.

+### DIY acrylic builds
+Acrylic is not the cheapest raw material to work with and requires a saw (ideally a table saw) or perhaps a manual scoring knife.
+But you can build exactly to your size specifications and have the added benefit of  transparency to see your immersed ASIC in action.
+Acrylic solvent makes a watertight seal between edges.

+See this [tutorial for making a fish tank](https://www.youtube.com/watch?v=H8LGIrVJQZs).
+In the fish tank world they say you have to use 8-12mm thick acrylic.
+Small custom enclosures might be able to get away with slightly thinner acrylic.

+### DIY steel builds
+Very cheap raw material.
+But you have to be able to custom cut pieces and weld them.

 ## Plate heat exchangers